Cucurpe: History

 Originally the territory was occupied by the Opatas and the Pimas Altas.
-In 1647 the Jesuit missionary Marcos del Río founded the first Spanish settlement with the category of mission and gave it the name of "Los Santos Reyes de Cucurpe."
+In 1647 the Jesuit missionary Marcos del Río founded the first Spanish settlement with the category of mission and gave it the name of Los Santos Reyes de Cucurpe.
 In 1859 it was given the title of "Villa" and in 1932 it became a municipality.

+In 1691, the Moravian Jesuit Adam Gilg and the Carniolan Jesuit Marko Anton Kappus founded the mission of St. Thaddeus in Cucurpe, but it was destroyed in the same year by the Seris.

 This town was once the considered the "Rim of Christendom" and it was from here that Father Eusebio Kino rode out to do his now historic work in the area then known as the Pimería Alta.
 He rode out on 14 March 1687, 24 years and one day before his death on 15 March 1711.

+Geography

 Rivers

 There are two rivers that have clear waters for most of the year and turbulent currents in the rainy season that lasts from June through August.
 The Dolores River and the Saracachi come together to form the Sonora River, which flows into the Abelardo L. Rodríguez Reservoir near Hermosillo.